 The next statement to be read, had Jesus not rolled up the scroll of Isaiah, concerns the Day of Vengeance, the Day of Atonement:

-To proclaim the acceptable year of the Lord, and the day of vengeance of our God; to comfort all that mourn; (Isaiah 61:2)
+To proclaim the acceptable year of the LORD, and the day of vengeance of our God; to comfort all who mourn, (Isaiah 61:2)